jmarranz/itsnat_droid/README.md

 What is ItsNat Droid?
 ------

-ItsNat Droid makes possible to use Android following the web paradigm but using only native Android APIs and UIs.
+ItsNat Droid makes possible to make Android client/server applications following the web paradigm but using only native Android APIs and UIs.
+ItsNat Droid is open source, and yes, it is associated to the [ItsNat Web Framework](http://www.itsnat.org) (in fact this framework is extended for Android).

-ItsNat Droid was born to compete with PhoneGap providing similar approaches but using native Android layouts/resources and Beanshell as scripting language instead of clumsy
-HTML/CSS/JavaScript trying to simulate native components and behavior.
+ItsNat Droid was born to compete with PhoneGap and similar HTML/CSS/JS based tools, providing similar approaches but using native Android layouts/resources and Beanshell as scripting language instead of clumsy HTML/CSS/JavaScript trying to simulate native components and behavior.

 It tries to break the "Amazon shop app dilemma": fully exploit of Android native UI capabilities vs UI flexible maintenance in server without app upgrade (just to change a color) using web tech.